 3.6.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients.

-No affiliated hospitals have accessible educational materials for patients.

-Score explanation: No information and accessible material are available for the patient.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points) 1 Some affiliated hospitals have accessible educational materials for patients.
+(1 point) 0 No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score explanation: No information and accessible material are available for the patient.

-Section Total (3 out of 14) 21.43% ----------------------------- --------

-Are there additional community engagement and advocacy resources offered at your medical school or institution not yet asked about that you would like to describe?
-If so, please do so below.